inveniosoftware/docs-invenio-rdm/docs/deployment/openshift.md

   image: your/invenio-image
 ```

+!!! info "Image registries"
+    You can get to know more about where and how to store you instance's docker image [here](./registries).

 The next step is the installation itself, with your own configuration in the `values.yaml`.
 If you added the repository, you can install it by using the chart name and the desired version:

 ``` console